scikit-activeml/scikit-activeml/docs/target_semantics.rst

 :class:`~skactiveml.pool.SubSamplingWrapper` inherit multi-label support from the strategy they wrap.

-Estimator capability for multi-label wrapping
+Estimator Capability for Multi-label Wrapping
 ---------------------------------------------

 ``SklearnClassifier`` accepts an estimator for multi-label classification only